-Howard L. Worona has served Temple Beth David of the South Shore as Cantorial Soloist and Music Director since 1984.
+Howard L. Worona retired in the spring of 2020 after serving Temple Beth David of the South Shore as Cantorial Soloist and Music Director since 1984.
 His musical repertoire spans a wide range of Jewish musical styles from traditional chazanut to the music of Debbie Friedman, Craig Taubman and other contemporary composers of Jewish music.
-Worona often leads the congregation in song to guitar accompaniment.
-In addition to chanting the musical portion of Shabbat and holiday services, Howard also directs the Adult Choir, which joins him on the bimah for High Holy Day Services and for special Friday evening services and teaches music to the children in the religious school.
+Howard led the congregation in song to spirited guitar accompaniment and directed the Adult Choir for High Holy Day Services and for special Friday evening services and teaches music to the children in the religious school.

-Howard is Music Director at Hanscom Middle School on the Hanscom Air Force Base and Director of the Hanscom and Lincoln After School Music Programs.
-He serves on the Executive Board of the Eastern District of the Massachusetts Music Educators Association where he is a founding member.
-He received a Bachelor’s Degree in Voice and Music Education from the New England Conservatory of Music and a Master’s Degree in Integrated Arts and Education from Lesley College Graduate School.
-He lives in Natick with his wife Laura.
-Their daughter Lilli lives in Bend, Oregon where she is a high school science teacher, and their son Evan is the Head Pastry Chef at Wilson Farms in Lexington.
+In addition to his work at TBD, Howard also retired from his roles as Music Director at Hanscom Middle School on the Hanscom Air Force Base and Director of the Hanscom and Lincoln After School Music Programs.
+He also served on the Executive Board of the Eastern District of the Massachusetts Music Educators Association where he was a founding member.

 A native of Boston, Andrea Star has fond memories of growing up at TBD.
 She holds a Master’s degree in Psychology and has had quite an eclectic work history: The bulk of her professional career was spent in mental health doing both outreach and management.
 Some of those years were spent on air doing a radio show and she also ran a temple office for four years in Brockton.
 Andrea is the proud mother of two daughters; one is a math teacher in Ft.
 Lauderdale FL and the other is a baby nurse and sleep trainer as well as being the mother to Levi Charles Star.
 Andrea is delighted to be back “home” at TBD.
 Andrea can be found in the temple office Wednesdays and Thursdays and can be reached by calling the temple office, stopping in or by email.